 Quantifying Performance Across Multiple Data Sources

-For our final lesson, we focus on bringing multiple sources of data together for improved outcomes.
+For this lesson, we focus on bringing multiple sources of data together for improved outcomes.
 In this webinar, learn from Scott McLean, PhD, how you can develop a holistic and wearable-tech-driven framework through which to maximize performance outcomes, mitigate risk, and support long-term behavioral success and stability.